 You are required to prepare Trading Account and Profit & Loss Account for the year ended 31st March, 2019 and a Balance Sheet as on that date.
+15 as on date of dissolution

 4. A, B and C were partners in a firm sharing profits & losses in the ratio of 3:1:1 agreed upon dissolution of there partnership.
 They each decide to take over certain assets and liabilities and continue business separately.